 I also have interests in applied ethics (esp. ethics of AI and medical ethics), political philosophy, cognitive science, philosophy of biology, and evolutionary theory.

 After growing up in a small town in Idaho, I earned a B.A. in Philosophy from Vassar College and an M.A. in Philosophy from Brandeis University.
-During my time between Brandeis and UT-Austin, I was a researcher in Susan Carey's Laboratory for Developmental Studies at Harvard, and I am currently a member of Bertram Gawronski's Social Cognition Lab at UT-Austin.
+During my time between Brandeis and UT-Austin, I was a researcher in Susan Carey's Laboratory for Developmental Studies at Harvard University.